Skull and Bones (video game): Development and release

-In September 2020, it was revealed that, while development was continuing, a "new vision" for the game had emerged, which resulted in the release delays as more development time was needed.
-As well, it was stated that additional Ubisoft Studios, such as Ubisoft Berlin, were co-developing the game alongside Ubisoft Singapore.
+In September 2020, it was revealed that while development was continuing, a "new vision" for the game had emerged, which resulted in release delays as more development time was needed.
+Additionally, it was stated that additional Ubisoft Studios, such as Ubisoft Berlin, were co-developing the game alongside Ubisoft Singapore.

-In May 2021, Ubisoft announced a subsequent delay to the April 2022–March 2023 fiscal year.
-In July 2022, the company revealed a November 8 release date for the game.
+In May 2021, Ubisoft announced a subsequent delay to the 2022–2023 fiscal year.
+Later that July, Kotaku reported that the game could not be cancelled due to receiving large subsidies from the Singapore government.

+In July 2022, the company revealed a November 8 release date for the game, and that the game would launch on the PlayStation 5 and Xbox Series X/S (replacing the PlayStation 4 and Xbox One).
 In September 2022, Ubisoft announced that the release was pushed back to March 9, 2023.
-In January 2023, Ubisoft delayed the game to sometime during the 2023–2024 fiscal year due to recent launches underperforming.
-Although they released new footage for the game, Ubisoft has yet to announce a new release date.
+In January 2023, Ubisoft delayed the game to the 2023–2024 fiscal year due to the underperformance of recent launches.
+However, new footage for the game was released.
+A closed beta was released on August 25, 2023.
+In October 2023, it was announced that the game would be released in early 2024.
+At The Game Awards 2023, the final release date of February 16, 2024 was revealed.

+Ubisoft's CEO, Yves Guillemot, justified the $70 price tag of Skull and Bones, emphasizing its status as a "quadruple-A game" despite incorporating live-service elements like an in-game store, battle pass, seasonal events, and premium currency.
+The game reportedly cost $200 million in its decade-long development and Ubisoft did not expect it to break even.